 The aim of the assessment is to:

-Differentiating simple febrile convulsions from other convulsions will require specific questioning on:
+Questioning to differentiate simple febrile convulsions from other convulsions should include:

 - details preceding the convulsive episode including: